armory/minnaker/readme.md

 5. Execute the install script.
 Note the following options before running the script:
      * Add the `-o` flag if you want to install open source Spinnaker.
      * By default, the script installs Armory Spinnaker and uses your public IP address (determined by `curl`ing `ifconfig.co`) as the endpoint for Spinnaker.
-     * For bare metal or a local VM, specify the IP address for your server with the `-p` and `-P` flags. `-p` is the 'Private IP' and must be an IP address that exists on an interface on the machine. `-P` is the 'Public IP' and must be an address or DNS name you will use to access Spinnaker.
+     * For bare metal or a local VM, specify the IP address for your server with `-P` flag. `-P` is the 'Public Endpoint' and must be an address or DNS name you will use to access Spinnaker (an IP address reachable by your end users).

     ```bash
     ./all.sh